 When teaching first year writing students, I experimented with using physical library objects in order to lay a framework for students to understand a part of the online library environment.
 Included below are both a sample lesson plan and a post describing the method to faculty.

-Note: This was originally published on my blog, librarygrrrl.net.
+Note: This was originally published on my now-defunct website, librarygrrrl.net.
 I repost it here as a companion to the post describing it for a faculty audience.
 A couple of days ago, on a list I follow, someone posted a link to “Just what am I looking at?” from the Distant Librarian.
-The person was wondering if anyone […]
+The person was wondering if […]

 Note: This was originally published in the Research & Instruction Showcase on the Wellesley College LTS web site.
 Students in this session reported feeling more confident about their ability to contextualize online sources after examining physical sources.
 First year students often do not know to differentiate between scholarly journal articles, popular magazine and news articles, […]